 Intensity is Key

-So while hopping on a treadmill for an hour and running at a steady state may burn 300 calories vs. a 12 minute HIIT workout only burning 100 or so, the minute you step off the treadmill your body stops burning calories, so 300 is the best you’ll do.
-With HIIT, you’ll continue to burn massive calories for 24 hours on top of the 100 during the 12 minute workout.
+So while hopping on a treadmill for 45 minutes and running at a steady state may burn 300 calories vs. a 12 minute HIIT workout only burning 150 or so, the minute you step off the treadmill your body dramatically slows down the burning of calories, so 300 is about the best you’ll do.
+With HIIT, you’ll continue to burn massive calories for up to 24 hours on top of the 150 during the 12 minute workout.
 It’s like turning on a fat-burning program that runs in the background while you go about daily life.

 Change It Up